Premiership of Theresa May: Grammar schools

 In September 2016, May announced that she would end a ban on new grammar schools.
 A BBC article suggested grammar schools would be "dumbed down" while other secondary schools in the area would "suffer".
 Jon Coles of United Learning, which controls 60 schools was "unconvinced more grammar schools would raise standards".
 Poor children and children from families that are "just about managing" tend to miss out on grammar school places.
 None of the top ten nations with the best education have UK style grammar schools selecting at age 11.
 The Royal Society commissioned research from the Education Policy Institute which showed that disadvantaged pupils did worse overall in science and maths in regions with selective education.
 A cross party Select Committee of MPs described the issue of grammar school expansion as an "unnecessary distraction" and cast doubt on the claim grammar schools improve social mobility.
-Many speakers emphasized the need to tackle funding problems' effects on the whole of schooling.
+Many speakers emphasised the need to tackle funding problems' effects on the whole of schooling.
 Following the outcome of the 2017 general election, May's grammar school policy was not included in the Queen's Speech, and was deemed unlikely to be pursued.